Variation of Hodge Structure and Hodge modules: Application to Neron models of PVHS

 where the map in the first line is the polarization of the mixed Hodge module $M$, the third map is the product map and the middle one is a descent of the map $S$ on the Neron model.
-At the level of local systems we have similar diagram

-Now tensoring with $\mathcal{J}^{-\infty,\infty}$ and taking the residue as in sec.
-4 or sec 7, we get the residue pairing or the residues as in 7.1.
-One should note that, extension amounts to exchange the Hodge filtration with the opposite one by \cite{SAI10}.